waku-org/docs.waku.org/docs/overview/concepts/peer-discovery.md

 Built upon the foundation of [EIP-1459: Node Discovery via DNS](https://eips.ethereum.org/EIPS/eip-1459), DNS Discovery allows the retrieval of an `ENR` tree from the `TXT` field of a domain name.
 This innovative approach enables the storage of essential node connection details, including IP, port, and multiaddr, using the standardized [ENR format](https://rfc.vac.dev/spec/31/).

-This bootstrapping method allows anyone to register and publish a domain name for the network, fostering increased decentralization.
+This bootstrapping method allows anyone to register and publish a domain name for the network, promoting increased decentralization.

 #### Pros